ashhhlynn/habit-app/README.md

 - Users can create habits for specific days of the week, and edit & delete them.

-- Users can view a weekly calender of their habits marked as complete or incomplete.
+- Users can view a weekly calendar of their habits marked as complete or incomplete.

 ## Media